aaditya29/DNAgnosis/explanation.md

 Without traffic signals (regulator genes), you’d have accidents, gridlock, or wasted fuel—mirroring how unregulated gene expression leads to disease or inefficient cell behavior.

 ---

+## Why We Using Mutli Species and not just Human DNA?

+Imagine you wanted to become an expert in the English language.
+You could read every book ever published by a single author from a certain country or your local area.
+You would become an expert in that author's specific style, vocabulary, and tone.

+But a better approach would be to read literature spanning centuries from Shakespeare to modern poetry, from scientific papers to novels which are written by people all over the world.
+By doing this you wouldn't just learn one style but also you would learn the fundamental **grammar, syntax, and principles** of the English language itself.
+You'd understand which words and structures are core to the language and which are merely stylistic flair.

+### From Language to DNA

+This is exactly what Evo2 does with DNA.

+1.  **Discovering "Conserved" Regions:** Life uses the same basic building blocks.
+Critical genes and functional regions of DNA are often "evolutionarily conserved" meaning they have remained remarkably similar across millions of years and countless species.
+For example a part of a gene essential for cellular respiration in humans might look very similar to its counterpart in yeast or even bacteria.
+By training on a dataset with trillions of tokens from thousands of species Evo2 learns to recognize these deeply conserved functionally critical patterns.

+2.  **Understanding Functional Importance:** When the model analyzes a human gene like `BRCA1` it isn't just looking at it in isolation.
+It has learned from its vast training that certain sequences within that gene are highly conserved across the tree of life.
+If a user wants to analyze a Single Nucleotide Variant (SNV) that falls within one of these conserved regions the model "knows" that this position is extremely important.
+A change there is much more likely to be disruptive and therefore **pathogenic**.

+3.  **Context is Everything:** If the model were trained only on human DNA it would learn what a typical human gene looks like.
+But it would have a much weaker signal for why it looks that way.
+The multi-species data provides the crucial evolutionary context.
+It allows the model to differentiate between parts of the genome that can change without consequence and those that must be preserved for life to function correctly.

+4. We learn what parts of DNA change a lot across species, and which stay very similar.
+The parts that often stays similar should be more functionally important so variations in these are more likely to be harmful.